Get A Free Legal Consultation

 “My clients are up against some of the largest companies in the world, and the work I’m doing to hold those companies accountable makes a very big difference for real, everyday people,” she said.

 Holly has extensive experience litigating every aspect of a case, from signing the client to working up discovery and depositions or serving on the trial team in court.
-Her past representative case areas include DePuy Pinnacle Hip Implants, Propecia, Transvaginal Mesh, Lipitor, Mirena, Invokana, Taxotere and Wright Medical Hip Implants.
+Her past representative cases include DePuy Pinnacle Hip Implants, Propecia, Transvaginal Mesh, Lipitor, Mirena, Invokana, Taxotere and Wright Medical Hip Implants.

-Currently, Holly oversees casework and serves as the client contact for more than 125 opioid lawsuits filed on behalf of government entities in more than 18 states including New York, Illinois, Wisconsin, Louisiana, Connecticut, Pennsylvania, Iowa, Indiana and more.
+Holly oversees casework and serves as the client contact for more than 125 opioid lawsuits filed on behalf of government entities in more than 18 states including New York, Illinois, Wisconsin, Louisiana, Connecticut, Pennsylvania, Iowa, Indiana and more.
+Coordinating with individual legislatures to ensure the settlements are accepted can be very complicated.

 “It’s imperative that I have an in-depth understanding of the intricacies of the litigation because we have sophisticated clients who are attorneys themselves,” she said.
 “It’s my job to keep them updated and help move their cases forward.”

-When she’s not working directly with her clients, she focuses her time on completing discovery, depositions and trial preparation for both state and MDL cases.
-Holly also serves as a member of the trial teams.
+When she’s not working directly with her clients, she focuses on completing discovery, depositions and trial preparation for both State and federal MDL cases.
+Holly also serves as a member of the trial teams, running the exhibit list for all cases and ensuring case-specific expert evidence and documents are prepared and ready.
+These trials often overlap, requiring a massive amount of organization.

 Holly earned her J.D. from the University of Dayton School of Law in Dayton, Ohio, where she graduated with honors.
 She also received a Pro Bono Commitment to Community award for her work helping Hurricane Katrina victims get needed relief from the U.S. government.
 In addition, Holly holds a B.A. in political science from Purdue University.